code-atlantic/content-control/readme.txt

 = Unreleased =
 * Fix: Prevent warning if widget settings don't exist in options table.
 * Fix: Arbitrary limit of 10 on current items listed in Restriction Editor due to WP query default args.
+* Fix: Prevent restrictions from activating when using the Elementor page builder.

 = v1.1.6 - 03/21/2021 =
 * Fix: Nonce validation was preventing 3rd party plugin from saving widget settings when it failed.
 Thanks @jacobmischka